 An Amended Complaint Filed Against Shaquille O’Neal Over Astrals NFT Project

-Shaquille O’Neal is facing states of violating securities laws in connection to his NFT project Astrals, according to an amended complaint filed in a federal class action lawsuit.
-The lawsuit states that O’Neal offered Solana-based assets and an associated token without complying with securities regulations.
+Shaquille O’Neal is facing allegations of violating securities laws in connection to his NFT project Astrals, according to an amended complaint filed in a federal class action lawsuit.
+The lawsuit claims that O’Neal offered Solana-based assets and an associated token without complying with securities regulations.
 The lead plaintiffs in the case, represented by The Moskowitz Law Firm, were appointed by a district judge in Florida.
 Managing Partner Adam Moskowitz stated that this development allows them to represent all investors as class counsel.
-The amended complaint provides more extensive evidence of O’Neal’s engagement in Astrals, including deleted videos and tweets gathered from archive.org.
+The amended complaint provides more extensive evidence of O’Neal’s involvement in Astrals, including deleted videos and tweets gathered from archive.org.
 It alleges that Astrals’ value was primarily linked to O’Neal’s celebrity status.
 Representatives for O’Neal have not yet commented on the matter.

-States and Disappearance from the Astrals Community
+Allegations and Disappearance from the Astrals Community

 Hot Take: